mablds/tic_tac_toe_app/README.md

 - Run the command: `flutter pub get` on its directory
 - Then run it using your favorite device.

-To run the unit tests, you can just do the following command:
+To run the tests, you can just do the following command:

 - `flutter test`